MatNepo/EVM/README.md

-# EVM
+# <p align="center">Electronic Computers</p>

-Labs and course project on the course "Electronic Computers"
+Here you can find labs and course project on the course "Electronic Computers"